HariSekhon/Nagios-Plugins/README.md

 sudo pip install MySQL-python
 ```

-#### Configuration for Strict Domain / FQDN validation ####

-Strict validations include host/domain/FQDNs using TLDs which are populated from the official IANA list.
-This is done via the [Lib](https://github.com/harisekhon/lib) and [PyLib](https://github.com/harisekhon/pylib) submodules for Perl and Python plugins respectively - see those repos for details on configuring to permit custom TLDs like ```.local``` or ```.intranet``` (both already supported by default as they're quite common customizations).

 ### Updating ###

 Run ```make update```.
 This will git pull and then git submodule update which is necessary to pick up corresponding library updates.

 If you update often and want to just quickly git pull + submodule update but skip rebuilding all those dependencies each time then run ```make update-no-recompile``` (will miss new library dependencies - do full ```make update``` if you encounter issues).

 #### Testing